 Now that you have these great goals set and ready to go, the next question is HOW.
 How are you going to achieve them?
 Do you think an athlete wakes up one day and says, “I am going to compete in the Summer Olympics next year”, without a clear course of action, training schedule, and competing in a host of qualifying tournaments prior to even thinking of becoming an Olympian?
 No!
 It takes years of preparation, commitment, time and constant check-ins against benchmarks and milestones to make it to that ultimate goal of Olympic Gold.
 Your marketing goals should be similar—you need to set out how you are going to reach your objectives.

 - Block out periods of time to review your goals—what are we working towards, and why?
 What’s the payoff for me, my business, and the people that work with me?
 Make sure that 6 months’ from when you’ve set your goals they’re still relevant, and highly valuable to you and your business.

 - Revise when appropriate—perhaps your end goal has not changed, but significant circumstances have occurred that require you to revise the plan of action or key people involved.
 Be sure to take the time to make adjustments where necessary to stay on track for success.

 - Reinvigorate—has it been 6, 8 or almost 12 months since you last looked at your goals?
 Reviewing and revising your goals can help boost morale, motivation and reinvigorate the ambition and excitement you felt when you first set your goals.
 Use it as a motivating factor to keep moving towards your goals.

 But don’t take our word for it!
-Dive right in, and start creating your own S.M.A.R.T goals and watch your marketing efforts take off!
+Dive right in.
+Start creating your own S.M.A.R.T goals and watch your marketing efforts take off!
 Need a little help getting started?
-Download our free Setting Your S.M.A.R.T Marketing Goals guide today, and you will easily learn how to set specific, measurable, attainable, relevant and time sensitive goals.
+Download our free Setting Your S.M.A.R.T Marketing Goals guide today, and you will learn how to set specific, measurable, attainable, relevant and time-sensitive goals step by step.
 Get started, and good luck!